CVEProject/cvelistV5/README.md

 The CVE Program is currently aware of the following issues with regard to CVE List downloads.
 These issues are currently being addressed by the [CVE Automation Working Group (AWG)](https://www.cve.org/ProgramOrganization/WorkingGroups#AutomationWorkingGroupAWG).
 Updates or resolutions will be noted here when available.

-1. **Added 3/28/2023:** CVE Records published prior to 2023 may have significant publication, reserved, and update date discrepancies.
-As a result, this repository should not be used for CVE production metrics at this time.
+1. **Updated 9/17/2024:** Some CVE Records published prior to 2023 had publication, reserved, and update date discrepancies.
+As of 9/17/2024 this has been corrected.

+1. **Added 9/17/2024:** Publication and update date discrepancies exist for CVE recrods published by the MITRE CNA-LR between May 8, 2024 and June 7, 2024 (affecting approximately 515 records).
+Users of this repository for CVE metrics (and other publication/udpate data senstive analysis) should be aware of this issue.
 A fix will be forthcoming.

 ## Reporting Issues